spearwolf/shadow-objects/packages/offscreen-display/README.md

 To get started quickly, [vite](https://vitejs.dev/) is recommended, but this is purely optional and a matter of taste.

+> just updated? there is also a [CHANGELOG](https://github.com/spearwolf/visual-fx-web-components/blob/main/packages/offscreen-display/CHANGELOG.md)

 ### 2. Create custom element